 Who is it for?

-The Foundation Year is a one-year full-time programme that provides an entry route to the BSc Accounting and Finance (with Foundation Year).
+The Foundation Year is a one-year full-time programme that provides an entry route to the BSc Accounting and Finance.
 These modules have been carefully designed to include material that you will come across should you successfully proceed onto the BSc Accounting and Finance undergraduate degree programme.
-The Foundation course has been designed to familiarise you with material that you will study in more depth in later years of the Accounting and Finance degree programme
+The Foundation accounting course has been designed to familiarise you with training material that you will study in more depth in later years of the Accounting and Finance degree programme

 The Foundation course has been designed to familiarise you with material that you will study in more depth in later years of the degree programme.
 The modules covered are: